 Not minor if: There were significant quantities of combustible liquids stored in the area; and credible fire accident sequences were identified in the ISA Summary.

-Example c: The inspectors discovered that the licensee failed to perform the required monthly inspection of a portable fire extinguisher.
+Example 3c: The inspectors discovered that the licensee failed to perform the required monthly inspection of a portable fire extinguisher.
 The fire protection program which includes applicable NFPA compliance is credited as an administrative IROFS in the ISA.

 The violation: The licensee failed to perform the required monthly portable fire extinguisher inspection as required by NFPA 10 to which they committed in the license application.
 Applicable NFPA compliance is listed as an administrative IROFS in the ISA.